Costa Rica Itineraries: The Land of Adventures

 The main tourist regions of Costa Rica include:

-1. Arenal Volcano – The most popular tourist area in Costa Rica, this picture-perfect volcano lies near the adventure capital of La Fortuna in a lush rainforest, about a 2.5-3 hour drive from either of Costa Rica’s major airports (San Jose or Liberia).
+Arenal Volcano – The most popular tourist area in Costa Rica, this picture-perfect volcano lies near the adventure capital of La Fortuna in a lush rainforest, about a 3-hour drive from either of Costa Rica’s major airports (San Jose or Liberia).

-2. Guanacaste coast – Home to the most popular beaches and beach towns: Papagayo Peninsula, Playa Hermosa, Playa Conchal, Tamarindo.
-Liberia airport is a short drive away – 30 mins to 1.5 hours depending on which area on the coast.
+Guanacaste coast – Home to the most popular beaches and beach towns: Papagayo Peninsula, Playa Hermosa, Playa Conchal, Tamarindo.
+Liberia airport is a short drive away – 30 mins to 1.5 hours, depending on which beach town you choose.

-4. Manuel Antonio – Costa Rica’s most popular National Park, Manuel Antonio, has all the outdoor adventures and wildlife sightings in one place.
-Most travelers stay put, because it’s at least 3 hours from San Jose airport and more than five hours from Arenal, so it's difficult to do both.
+Manuel Antonio – Costa Rica’s most popular National Park, Manuel Antonio has all the outdoor adventures, wildlife, and beach experience in one place, so if you don't want to move, this is a good choice.
+Manuel Antonio is at least 3 hours from San Jose airport and more than five hours from Arenal, so it's difficult to combine Arenal with Manuel Antonio.

-5. Monteverde Cloudforest – Famous for its biodiversity, including six life zones, and for having the most orchid species in a single place, Monteverde is also famous for how challenging the roads are to get there.
+Monteverde Cloudforest - Famous for its biodiversity, including six life zones, and for having the most orchid species in a single place, Monteverde is also famous for its challenging roads.

 While there's no shortage of options, the top itinerary combines the Arenal Volcano and rainforest with a Guanacaste beach experience.
 On our first visit, we combined Arenal with the Nicoya Peninsula, which was very difficult to get to and a little quiet for our tastes.
 Eight years later, we came back to share “pura vida” with our kids, and we chose a combo Guanacaste beach/jungle/Arenal rainforest itinerary with three stops and all the adventures.
 See what I mean by just scratching the surface?
 We’ve been twice and only experienced 3 out of 7 tourist regions!